printyourbrain/3DPrintYourBrain/README.md

 Wow, that was fast, you are almost there!\
 To run an interactive container we use the following command:
 *Don't forget to change the path according to your file locations!*
+*Make sure you are using the full path from your disk like C:/.../.. and not a relative path like ./.../..*
 ```
 docker run --platform linux/x86_64 -it -v "/path/to/pyb_mount:/home" -v "/path/to/your/freesurfer/license.txt:/opt/freesurfer-6.0.0/license.txt" michamigacev/printyourbrain:latest
 ```